youshido-php/GraphQL/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/Youshido/GraphQL/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/Youshido/GraphQL/?branch=master)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/8b8ab2a2-32fb-4298-a986-b75ca523c7c9/mini.png)](https://insight.sensiolabs.com/projects/8b8ab2a2-32fb-4298-a986-b75ca523c7c9)

-This is a clean PHP realization of the GraphQL protocol based on the working draft of the specification located on https://github.com/facebook/graphql.
+This is a pure PHP realization of the GraphQL protocol based on the working draft of the official GraphQL Specification located on https://github.com/facebook/graphql.

+GraphQL is a modern replacement of the almost obsolete REST approach to present API.
+It's been almost 16 years since the REST idea was found in 2000 by Roy Fielding.
+With all credit to everything we accomplished using REST it's time to change for something better.
-GraphQL is a modern replacement of the REST API approach.
-It advanced in many ways and has fundamental improvements over the old not-so-good REST:
+GraphQL advanced in many ways and has fundamental improvements over the old good REST:

  - self-checks embedded on the ground level of your backend architecture
- - reusable API for different client versions and devices – no need in "/v1" and "/v2" anymore
+ - reusable API for different client versions and devices, i.e. no more need in maintaining "/v1" and "/v2"
- - a complete new level of distinguishing the backend and the frontend logic
+ - a complete new level of distinguishing of the backend and frontend logic
- - easily generated documentation and incredibly easy way to explore API for other developers
+ - easily generated documentation and incredibly intuitive way to explore created API
- - once your architecture is complete – simple changes on the client does not require you to change API
+ - once your architecture is complete – most client-based changes does not require backend modifications

-It could be hard to believe, but give it a try and you'll be rewarded with much better architecture and so much easier to support code.
+It could be hard to believe but give it a try and you'll be rewarded with much better architecture and so much easier to support code.

-*Current package is and will be trying to be kept up with the latest revision of the GraphQL specification which is now of April 2016.*
+> Current package is and will be trying to be kept up to date with the latest revision of the official GraphQL Specification which is now of April 2016.

 ## Table of Contents